tnakamot/sbt-cc/DEVELOPER.md

 ### 6. Configure your Bintray credentials

-(skip this step if you have already configured your Bintray credentials)
+(Skip this step if you have already configured your Bintray credentials.)

-If have not configured your Bintray credentials in your computer, first you need to get API Key.
-Follow the steps below to get the API Key.
+If have not configured your Bintray credentials in your computer, first you need to get your API Key.
+Follow the steps below to do so.

 * Go to [your Bintray profile page](https://bintray.com/profile/edit).
 * Click "API Key" in the left menu.